Workiva/wf-grunt/README.md

 $ grunt karma:local  Start karma and wait for local browsers to connect.
 $ grunt karma:sauce  Start karma launch browsers on SauceLabs.
 ```

+If you supply your sauce labs credentials in the configuration for wf-grunt,
+then the `karma:sauce` target will be available.
+If you do not, then the
+`karma:local` target will be available.
+This means you can just run
+`grunt karma` and run locally or on sauce depending on your environment.

 The `:local` target is useful for fixing test failures from SauceLabs browsers.
 It will start Karma, run tests on PhantomJS for a quick sanity check, and then wait.